 No stranger to Hollywood, McNab has worked as an advisor on a number of Hollywood films including Heat, Black Hawk Down, Pearl Harbour, The Expendables and The Transporter series.
-At present he has two films in pre-production which are both scheduled for release in 2016: Red Notice (starring Luke Evans and directed by Nick Love) and Echelon (published as Firewall, an early Nick Stone novel).
+At present he has two films in pre-production: Red Notice (starring Luke Evans and directed by Nick Love) and Echelon (published as Firewall, an early Nick Stone novel).
 Andy is a producer on both movies and co-writer on Echelon.

 McNab is frequently consulted as a spokesperson for the military.
 A regular visitor to Downing Street and the House of Commons through his work with the military and as a campaigner for literacy, he is currently working with politicians to tackle both Islamist and Right Wing extremism.
 Through his military recruitment business ForceSelect Andy advises on the recruitment of ex-servicemen and women, as well as providing personnel for corporations and individuals working in hostile environments through his private security company based near the SAS base in Hereford.
 He is a board member of the soon to open Oxford Centre for the Advancement of human potential (part of Oxford University’s Department of Experimental Psychology), which is supported by the MoD and US Department of Defense.
 He annually joins Prince Charles as a judge on the Sun’s Military Awards (the Millies).